 - Keep on top of your academic work – most retail graduate schemes have minimum grade requirements.
 Some will accept a 2.2, while others (such as Aldi’s graduate area manager programme) only take on graduates with a 2.1.

-- Become actively involved in a university society – choose a society you’re interested in and will enjoy contributing your time to, but also consider how your involvement might be used to support your CV.
+- Become actively involved in a university society – while you may find it difficult to engage with university societies during the pandemic (particularly where meeting up is important, such as sports societies), it might be a good idea to get involved where you can.
+Some university societies are providing virtual meetings and opportunities for students.
+Choosing a society you’re interested in and will enjoy contributing your time to is important, but you may also consider how your involvement might be used to support your CV.
 Contributing ideas, taking the lead on a project and putting yourself forward for a formal position are all ways you could demonstrate those crucial interpersonal skills retail recruiters look for: communication, teamwork and leadership.

-- Start your search for internship or placement opportunities – many retailers offer summer internships and year-long industrial placements; these are a great way to demonstrate your interest in the industry, gain experience and (if you’re unsure) get a better idea of the area of retail that suits you.
+- Start your search for internship or placement opportunities – While they may have been disrupted by or adapted as a result of Covid-19, summer internships and year-long industrial placements are still being offered by some retailers; these are a great way to demonstrate your interest in the industry, gain experience and (if you’re unsure) get a better idea of the area of retail that suits you.
 Deadlines for these vary but often fall in November, December or January.

-- Apply for part-time positions in a store – a sales assistant role will also improve your communication skills and commercial awareness.
-Use the time to gain knowledge and skills appropriate to the particular area of retail you’d like a graduate position in.
-If you’d like a role in logistics, for instance, ask questions about how delivery of products is organised and, if possible, try to spend some time in the warehouse.
+- Apply for part-time positions in a store – your choice of retailers may be limited due to closures brought about by the pandemic, yet you may still be able to find useful experience with those that are open for business.
+A sales assistant role will improve your communication skills and commercial awareness.
+If you can, use the time to gain knowledge and skills appropriate to the particular area of retail you’d like a graduate position in.
+If you’d like a role in logistics, for instance, ask questions about how delivery of products is organised.

-- Check out the careers service – the chances are your university’s careers service will have a relationship with some top retailers and will be able to provide you with useful guidance.
+- Check out the careers service – the chances are your university’s careers service will have a relationship with some top retailers and will be able to provide you with useful guidance (and will be running its services virtually).
 As well as looking over your CV and holding mock interviews, they might get you into contact with an ex-student who is now an employee for a company you’re interested in and can give you some insider information.

-- Visit careers fairs – while it’s rare for universities to hold retail-specific careers events, the big retailers with popular graduate programmes will often attend general events.
-To make the most of a careers event, you should find out what employers will be there and plan your time so you visit all the retailers you’re interested in.
-Our article on preparing for careers events should give you some guidance.
+- Visit careers fairs – your university might hold careers events, whether they’re online or in person.
+While it’s rare for universities to hold retail-specific careers events, the big retailers with popular graduate programmes will often attend general events.
+To make the most of a careers event, you should find out what employers are signed up and plan your time so you visit all the retailers you’re interested in.
+Our article on preparing for careers events and virtual careers fairs should give you some guidance.

 - Spend time on applications – many retail graduate programmes have deadlines between December and February, so decide which employers you’re most interested in and give yourself enough time to produce the best possible applications.
 Find vacancies for graduate schemes and positions on TARGETjobs here.
 You might also want to take a look at how the former head of graduate recruitment at Aldi advises graduates to approach applications and assessment centres.